-Nordic Legal Entity Identifier AB, a Swedish limited liability company (hereafter 'UKLEI') is a provider of LEI services to the United Kingdom.
-UKLEI has an established relationship with the GMEI utility and will together, provide LEIs to UKLEI's LEI Registrants (Users).
+Nordic Legal Entity Identifier AB, org. no 556708-1699, a Swedish limited liability company (hereafter 'UKLEI') is an endorsed LOU (Legal Operating Unit) of the Global Legal Entity Identifier System (GLEIS) and provider of LEI services to the Nordic and Baltic region to UKLEI's LEI Registrants ('User' or 'Users').

-UKLEI will process and forward LEI registration and maintenance items using UKLEI's web portal (www.uklei.co.uk) and/or bulk upload services.
+UKLEI will process LEI registration and maintenance items using UKLEI's web portal (www.uklei.co.uk) and/or bulk upload services.
 The UKLEI portal and bulk upload capture all required fields (reference data) necessary for LEI registration.
-In addition to this UKLEI keeps user accounts and billing data related to the direct relationship with the LEI Registrant (User).
+In addition to this UKLEI keeps user accounts and billing data related to the direct relationship with the User.

-The price of an initial LEI registration or an annual LEI renewal through UKLEI is published on the pricing page, and will be payable immediately after the User has registered an order.
+The price of an initial LEI registration or an annual LEI renewal through UKLEI is published on the pricing page, www.uklei.co.uk/support-pricing and will be payable immediately after the User has registered an order.
 At the longest, UKLEI will keep an unpaid order open for 30 days, after which date the order is deemed lapsed.
-UKLEI will only send order confirmations and receipts pdf documents by e-mail to the User.
-Before the maintenance period of 12 months has expired, UKLEI will contact the Registrant (User) in order to remind of the necessity to renew the LEI validity.
+UKLEI will only send order confirmations and receipts as PDF documents by email to the User.
+Before the maintenance period of 12 months has expired, UKLEI will contact the User in order to remind of the necessity to renew the LEI validity.

-In case an LEI is not maintained it will lapse and will no longer be valid for regulatory reporting and other uses.
-The European regulatory authority ESMA has clarified 24 October 2014 that an LEI which is not duly renewed and maintained will not be acceptable for Transaction Reporting purposes under EMIR.
-For more info about the validity and use of LEIs see ABOUT LEI.
+In case an LEI is not maintained, it will lapse and will no longer be valid for regulatory reporting and other uses.
+The European regulatory authority ESMA has on 24 October 2014 clarified that an LEI which is not duly renewed and maintained will not be acceptable for Transaction Reporting purposes under EMIR.

 The Registrant (User) agrees to the electronic transmission of order confirmations and receipts on behalf of itself and any billing recipient it registers on the UKLEI portal or in the bulk file process.

-The Payer shall remit payment immediately as per the received order confirmation(s) in order not to delay the LEI issuance or renewal, and the Payer can choose to pay in any of the following currencies: USD, EUR or GBP.
-For the avoidance of doubt, full payment is defined as net amount remitted to UKLEI after any taxes, sender's bank fees, FX commissions, and interbank service charges.
+The Payer shall remit payment immediately as per the received order confirmation(s) in order not to delay the LEI issuance or renewal, and the Payer can choose to pay in any of the following currencies: USD, EUR, SEK, DKK, GBP or NOK.
+For the avoidance of doubt, full payment is defined as net amount remitted to UKLEI after any taxes, sender's bank fees, FX commissions and interbank service charges.

 In case of UKLEI not having received full payment according to the order confirmation, UKLEI reserves the right to remove the order.

-All order confirmations and receipts will be sent by UKLEI as PDF documents per e-mail.
-Receipts will contain the billing data and details that the LEI registrant (User) has given at the time of registration using UKLEI's internet portal or bulk-processing template.
+All order confirmations and receipts will be sent by UKLEI as PDF documents per email.
+Receipts will contain the billing data and details that the User has given at the time of registration using UKLEI's internet portal or bulk-processing template.

-The LEI Registrant (User) is responsible for the accuracy of reference data.
-This holds true in all cases whether the LEI Registrant (User) is applying on its own behalf, for an affiliate entity or when acting as an agent.
-In transmitting the reference data, the LEI Registrant (User) warrants its correctness and applicability within the scope of the LEI registration process.
+The User is responsible for the accuracy of reference data.
+This holds true in all cases whether the User is applying on its own behalf, for an affiliate entity or when acting as an agent.
+In transmitting the reference data, the User warrants its correctness and applicability within the scope of the LEI registration process.